Skip to main content

 functional hypothalamic amenorrhoea

-Meaning ∞ Functional Hypothalamic Amenorrhoea (FHA) is the absence of menstrual periods, not due to anatomical or organic pathology, but from reversible suppression of the hypothalamic-pituitary-ovarian axis.
+Meaning ∞ Functional Hypothalamic Amenorrhoea (FHA) is a reversible form of secondary amenorrhoea characterized by the cessation of menstruation due to non-organic, functional suppression of the hypothalamic-pituitary-ovarian (HPO) axis.